cpetzold/node-impact/readme.md

  |-index.js
  |-weltmeister.js
 |-package.json
-|-readme.md (this file)
+|-readme.md (this file)</pre>

-*Open up a terminal and move into the node-impact/game directory *Issue the command "node server.js"
+2. Open up a terminal and move into the node-impact/game directory
+3. Issue the command "node server.js"
-*Open a web browser and browse to "http://localhost:8080/" *If you are starting with a fresh copy of impact, you will simpley see a black square with the words "It Works!" inside
+4. Open a web browser and browse to "http://localhost:8080/"
+5. If you are starting with a fresh copy of impact, you will simpley see a black square with the words "It Works!" inside